sonya36/Web-Stack-Implementation-LAMP-STACK-AWS-101-106/README.md

   ```

 ## Conclusion
-Using all these command.
-MySQl server was installed and secured.
+Using all these command, MySQl server was installed and secured.

 ## AWS-105 : Installing PHP
 - Installed php using command :